ChetHarrison/web-app/readme.md

 # Web-App #
 A Marionette scaffold using the following libs:

-* Marinette - Backbone view library
+* Marionette - Backbone view library
 * Backbone - MV* library on top of jQuery and Underscore
-* RxJs - Ractive event streams
+* RxJs - Reactive event streams

 Web-App uses a Grunt task runner and the following tasks